-Taking part in Qualifying Sessions is an integral part of your journey as a student member.
+Taking part in Qualifying Sessions is an integral part of your journey to become a barrister.

-Once you have joined the Inn, in addition to passing the Bar Professional Training Course (BPTC), you must complete 12 Qualifying Sessions (QSs) within a two year period in order to be called to the Bar.
+Once you have joined the Inn as a student Member, in addition to passing the Bar Course, you must complete 10 Qualifying Sessions (QSs), during a period of no more than 5 years, in order to be called to the Bar.

-All BPTC students studying in London and on Circuit are required to attend an introductory event at the start of their course.
+All Bar Course students studying in London and on Circuit are required to attend an introductory event at the start of their course.
 Invites will be sent by email; these QSs cannot be booked via the online booking system or via the Registrar.